ceciliahaentjens/ceciliahaentjens/README.md

 **I’m a full-stack web developer with a background in UX/UI design.**

 I’m curently working as a full-stack web developper at [lesjours.fr](https://lesjours.fr).<br>
-I worked with various programing languages and I’m mostly interested in Javascript/Typescript, node.js programming.<br>
-I’m also learning React, vue.js and GraphQL.
+Even if I’m mostly interested in Javascript/Typescript programming and frameworks, I’ve learned and worked on various technologies such as Node.js, Vanilla JS, PHP, Symfony, React, GraphQL, SQL, MongoDB, mongoose, docker…

 ## 👀 I’ve worked on